hackers-pr/discord.pyRaidBot/README.md

 If all done right, you can start raidbot:

-- cd path-to-raidbot-folder
+- cd path-to-DSBU

-- python builder.py
+- python DSBT.py

-After starting, specify the account token, amount of bots and other data.

-Then, after building, write 'rbot%run' on a desired server.

 Not available on Linux/macOS